eugenielm/Inflaskart/README.md

     - views.py
     - a migrations folder (containing only __init__.py)
     - a templates folder
-    - a static folder (containing a very basic style sheet)
+    - a static folder (containing a style sheet and the logo)

 + requirements.txt

 How does it work
 ----------------
-In order to be able to use Inflaskart (locally) to shop, you need to:
+In order to be able to set up Inflaskart (locally), you need to:

 1. Clone this repository